 salt cedar) is composed of about 50–60 species of flowering plants in

-p 83 | "...figures by Benozzo Gozzoli against a greenish background.." possibly from the Medici family's Magi Chapel in Florence.
+the family Tamaricaceae, native to drier areas of Eurasia and Africa. p 83 | "...figures by Benozzo Gozzoli against a greenish background.." possibly from the Medici family's Magi Chapel in Florence.

 p 52 | The Galeries Lafayette is an upmarket French department store, founded in 1912.
 Its flagship store is on Boulevard Haussmann in the 9th arrondissement of Paris.